 There were appropriate arrangements in place to ensure equipment was suitably maintained.
 Service contracts were in place for the maintenance of the autoclaves.
-The autoclaves were serviced in March 2016.
+The autoclave were serviced in March 2016 and the compressor in June 2016.
 The practice had portable appliances and had carried out PAT (portable appliance testing).
-Appliances were last tested in January 2016.
+Appliances were last tested in November 2015.

-The practice did not have an effective system in place regarding the management and stock control of the dental materials used in clinical practice, as we found a lot of material out of date stored in the fridge.
-The practice manager assured us this would be addressed immediately.
+The practice had an effective system in place regarding the management and stock control of the dental materials used in clinical practice.